Shippable/docs/sources/deploy/aws-elastic-beanstalk.md

 ##6.
 Import configuration into your Shippable account.

-Once you have these jobs and resources yml files as described above, commit them to your repository.
+Once you have the `shippable.yml` file as described above, commit it to your repository.
 This repository is called a [sync repository](/platform/tutorial/workflow/crud-syncrepo/).
 You can then follow instructions to [add your assembly line to Shippable](/platform/tutorial/workflow/crud-syncrepo/).

 ##7.
 Trigger your pipeline